 While there appears to be a correlation between weight and sleep apnea, it’s not the only factor.

 Today, we know that sleep apnea can affect even active people.
 In fact, some professional athletes are two times as likely to suffer from sleep apnea, proving that the condition can impact anyone.
+While a lower level of athletic activity correlated to a higher likelihood of sleep apnea, differences between men and women continued to manifest – even men who engaged in regular exercise were more likely to experience sleep apnea than women who didn’t exercise.

 Research shows that sleep apnea may be accelerated by smoking, and BRFSS figures indicate a correlation between smoking (cannabis, tobacco, and e-cigarette products) and an increased chance of sleep apnea.